-Cross-country is the least extreme and most user-friendly especially for those of us who aren’t in our twenties at this point.
+Cross-country is the least extreme and most user-friendly, especially for those of us who aren’t in our twenties at this point.
 It is the most popular form of MTB.
 The Olympic Games recognize it as a sport.
-It is performed on technical trails, including open fire roads, winding narrow single-tracks with obstacles such as rocks, ruts, and roots.
+It is performed on technical trails, including open fire roads, and winding narrow single-tracks with obstacles such as rocks, ruts, and roots.
 In competition, speed is obviously important but for the leisure rider out to have fun, it is more about the terrain, conquering sharp turns, and jumping.

 Many XC bikes are single suspension, also known as a hardtail.
 However, many riders opt for full-suspension bikes.
 XC bikes are built for climbing and quick handling but they are not very forgiving.
 These bikes sport knobby tires and shorter suspension travel.
 This shorter travel is what leads to a rougher ride than some other bikes.
 XC riding requires the least amount of specialized gear.

 Buying the Right Mountain Bike for Women